Please note that GATK-Lite was retired in February 2013 when version 2.4 was released. See the announcement here.

 Some of these annotations might not be the best for your particular dataset.

-Depth of coverage (the DP annotation invoked by Coverage) should not be used when working with hybrid capture datasets since there is extreme variation in the depth to which targets are captured!
+Depth of coverage (the DP annotation invoked by Coverage) should not be used when working with exome datasets since there is extreme variation in the depth to which targets are captured!
 In whole genome experiments this variation is indicative of error but that is not the case in capture experiments.

 Additionally, the UnifiedGenotyper produces a statistic called the HaplotypeScore which should be used for SNPs.
 This statistic isn't necessary for the HaplotypeCaller because that mathematics is already built into the likelihood function itself when calling full haplotypes.